fenrishunter500/FATEBOOK/New Skills.md

 	they are attempting is interesting and facilitates fun, go for it!

+## Magic Skills and Purity

+During character creation, a

 ## Skill Modifications

 In addition to the new skills listed above, the following skills are modified to behave as thusly: